 “The new way of handling these cases is better for children and families, because the treatment matches their needs more closely,” said Jill Maynard, RN, BSN, CEN, SANE, director of Emergency Nursing at SVMC and one of the authors of the project.
 “In addition, it improves care for all by making better use of the Emergency Department, freeing it up for patients who need the type of care it is equipped to provide.”

-“Children who are seen in Emergency departments for a mental health concern are often traumatized by the very intervention we provide, said Lorna Mattern, Executive Director of United Counseling Service.
+“Children who are seen in Emergency Departments for a mental health concern are often traumatized by the very intervention we provide, said Lorna Mattern, Executive Director of United Counseling Service.
 “We are now able to provide the right care in a therapeutic environment that improves outcomes for children and reduces cost.”

 If found to be feasible, the program will become permanent and expand to additional referral sites.
-One day, the originators of the program would like to replicate the it to serve adults as well.
+One day, the originators of the program would like to replicate it to serve adults as well.